wleavell/Intro-to-Data-Science-with-Python/README.md

 ## Agenda
+* Create a Github Account, install Git locally and fork and clone this respository
 * Install Python 3 with Anaconda
-* Install Git and create a Github Account
 * Install Sublime Text 3 along with packages for enhancing development
 * Install PyCharm EDU
 * Execute basic programs from command line